OData/v3ProtocolDocument/OData.markdown

 The syntax of the format system query option is defined in 'format' rule defined in Appendix A.

-The rules for interpretting the format rule are:
+The rules for interpreting the format rule are:

 - If the `$format` query option is present in a request URI, it SHOULD take precedence over the value(s) specified in the Accept request header.
-- If the value of the query option is "atom", then the media type used in the response MUST be "application/atom+xml".
+- If the value of the query option is "atom", then the media type used in the response MUST be "application/atom+xml", or "application/atomsvc+xml" for the [service document](#ServiceDocument).
 - If the value of the query option is "json", then the media type used in the response MUST be "application/json".
 - If the value of the query option is "xml", then the media type used in the response MUST be "application/xml".